 The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.

-(ix) Valuation of PP&E, intangible asset and investment property
+(ix) Valuation of PP&E and Intangible assets

 The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.